 Or is there hope to be found elsewhere?

-If the thesis of moral realism—that there are objective moral truths— is false, the door would still be open to anti-realism (David Hume, Sharon Street) and quasi-realism (Simon Blackburn).
+If the thesis of moral realism—that there are objective moral truths—is false, the door would still be open to anti-realism (David Hume, Sharon Street) and quasi-realism (Simon Blackburn).
 Blackburn (pictured), developed the idea that morality is born in emotional attitudes projected onto the world.
 In other words, sentences describing features of the world (linguistically expressed, assertoric statements) cannot be morally true or false by themselves, as logical positivists would believe, non-cognitive mental states beneath them can render them true or false.
 But, in a quasi-sense, there is a realist component to morality.
 Thus, since attitudes play apart in bringing it to life, evolution might have had a tremendous role in shaping the fabric of our emotions and, therefore, morality (e.g. of evaluative attitudes of disgust toward incest and cannibalism), undermining Premise 2 (that morality is unnatural) in the argument above.
 But it would be remarkable if the pressures of evolution guided the development of our species to moral behaviours.
-So, perhaps, it is better to explain nature on one hand and morality on the other: if the beasts which don't know better engage in cannibalism and infanticide, we cannot call it immoral (Steven Pinker); the same would be true for our history.
+So, perhaps, it is better to explain nature on the one hand and morality on the other: if beasts which don't know better engage in cannibalism and infanticide, we cannot call them immoral (Steven Pinker) or the same would be true in our history.
 (Geraint Lewis/Eyevine)

 Can the morally bleak outlook of nihilists be defeated?